-It was the gods' honest truth.
-In any incarnation, adult or child, Killian had finally found his home with them after all his centuries on his own.
+In any incarnation, adult or child, Killian had found his home – and his family – with Emma and her family after all his centuries on his own.
 (It may have taken Charming a while to come around, granted, but that was beside the point.)

-The boy stared at Charming, his eyes wide in wonder, and then, to Charming's utter shock, threw his arms around him in a hug.
+The boy stared at Charming, his eyes wide in wonder.
+Then, to Charming's utter shock, Killian threw his arms around him in a hug.
 "Thank you," he whispered.

-"You're very welcome, Killian," Charming murmured into the child's ear, holding the boy tight on pure paternal instinct "You're very welcome."
+"You're very welcome, Killian," Charming murmured into the child's ear, holding the boy tight on a swell of paternal instinct "You're very welcome."

 Killian pulled out of the hug a moment later, smiling sheepishly up at Charming.
 "Are Emma and I still going to collect the eggs from the chickens this morning?"

-"Of course," Charming smiled, shaking off the rest of his emotion and going with the change of subject for Killian's sake.
+Charming shook off the rest of his emotion and went with the change of subject for Killian's sake.
+"Of course."

-Killian smiled a thank you before darting his gaze over to the other bed, where Emma was turning onto her other side, now unconsciously facing them.
-Charming's heart once again exploded with love and longing.
+Killian smiled a thank you before darting his gaze over to the other bed, where Emma had turned onto her other side and now facing them.
+Charming's heart once again exploded with love and longing as he looked at her beautiful little face.
 "How long do you think we're going to have to wait?" the boy asked, returning a questioning gaze to Charming.